Sicily - When to Visit

 Plug Type

-Type F and Type L (round prongs)
+Type F and Type L plugs (the two-round-pin and three-round-pin variants respectively)

 Voltage